 The Observatory consists of three main buildings: a house, in which students and members of the public may gather, a structure with a roll-off roof (housing a 14-inch telescope) and a 5-meter dome (housing the 12-inch telescope).
 There is also a concrete pad with electric power upon which portable instruments may be placed for large groups to use.

 Our house sits on the west side of John Street at number 645, just north of the intersection with Bailey Road.
-The telescope buildings are behind the house, hidden from the road.
+The telescope buildings are behind the house hidden from the road.
 There are quite a few trees to the East and South of the telescopes, which block a portion of the sky but also block lights from the street.
 Here are rough values for the local horizon caused by the trees (based on measurements made Aug 20, 2003):

 Latitude +43.0758 degrees North = +43:04:33

 Longitude 77.6647 degrees West of Greenwich = 77:39:53 W

 We used to have a 16-inch f/15 Autoscope Cassegrain reflector in this building, but its optics weren't very good, and it had such a long focal length (about 6000 mm) that its field of view was tiny.
 That made it very hard to find objects quickly, and so frustrated both telescope operators and people waiting to take a look.

 In the winter of 2009, we installed a new telescope: a 14-inch f/10 Celestron.
 The telescope sits atop a big Astro-Physics German Equatorial mount which can be controlled by hand or by a computer.